OpenCode Plugin¶

 Pages¶

-- Installation -- prerequisites, automated and manual install
+- Installation -- prerequisites, automated and manual install, verification steps, Windows notes

 - How It Works -- capture daemon, cold-start, memory files, architecture